 - Wipe the top surfaces of wardrobes, shelves, and cabinets with microfibre cloth.

 - Spray glass cleaner on windows, then squeegee any remaining moisture off.

 - Dust off window blinds and curtains.
-You can use a lint roller for a quick clean.

 - Organise the contents in your cabinets.

 - Vacuum hard-to-clean surfaces like carpets.
 If your pet sleeps in your room, make sure that you have vacuumed all animal fur from the bed and carpet.

 - If your bedroom smells like it has been slept in, change the sheets and deodorise the room with potpourri scented with a few drops of your favourite essential oil.